xdamah/swagger-xdamah-examples/main-examples/extend/extend-no-controller/README.md

 In CustomSchemaAndCustomValidationExampleApplication.java the main class in method adjustModelConverters() we are doing some changes to the model conversion logic.

 Mainly we have added a CustomOpenApiValidator class into mix.
+This class is provided as a reference.
+Feel free to borrow the logic and customize in another custom class.

 This enables us to take care of previously not possible OOTB validation related swagger documentation for these fields in the Person model class.

 ```java